 Library Research Guides

 For example, let's take my student Justin as an example.
 Justin was a Social Science Teaching major, but even though his major falls under the category of Education, the topic he chose to research was the influence of China on African economies.
 Therefore, the Research Guide he clicked on was Economics.
 If you go to the Research Guide for Economics (see above), you'll find an amazing page written by the Subject Librarian Brian Champion with tabs listing of resources for finding articles, books, statistics, and other valuable tips--resources you wouldn't have found simply typing your topic into Google or even Google Scholar.
 If you click on the Article Databases tab, you'll see that in the field of Economics, there are two main databases that are used the most: Business Source Premier for more business-related articles and EconLit for articles more under the general economics umbrella.
 These databases keep your search inside the relevant field and weed out the irrelevant junk you'd find just searching on Google or even Google Scholar.
 The librarians have already done the hunting for you, so take advantage!

 Library Research Assignment Part 2

 Go to the BYU Library home page at lib.byu.edu and click on “Research Guides.”
 From the “Subject Guide” list, choose which subject fits your topic.
 List the subject and subject librarian here (you might need to click on an extra tab like one that says Get Help).

 List the top indexes or databases for journal articles that the Subject Guide recommends you use for this topic.
 (List 3-5)

-- Always go through the BYU Library website to search in databases (or even to use Google Scholar) because once you're logged in, you'll have automatic access to thousands of databases.
+Always go through your university library website to search in databases (or even to use Google Scholar) because once you're logged in, you'll should have automatic access to thousands of databases.
 If you're not logged in, you could be locked out of many journals and other publications or be required to pay for them.
-If you ever have trouble accessing databases or RefWorks, email your teacher for help.
+If you ever have trouble accessing databases or RefWorks, email your teacher or librarian for help.